duncanwang/abacus-sdk-browser/README.md

 ```
     abacus.authorizeWithModal({
-        ethAddress: "0xDFfbe..." //optional
         onOpen: () => null,
         onClose: () => null
     })
 ```

-- `ethAddress` optionally supply us the eth address to link to.
-If not supplied we will read the default address from metamask
 - `onOpen` what to do once the modal successfully opens
 - `onClose` at this point a user should be authenticated, we provide a helper method `readAuthToken` to read his/her credentials.